Duck Valley Fishing Report

 Please visit the new online website at: SPT Fishing and Camping Permits, to purchase fishing and camping spots for the powered campsites located at the Mountain View and Sheep Creek Reservoirs.

-If you decide to come to the reservation of the Shoshone-Paiute Tribes to fish, please contact the Shoshone-Paiute Tribes Fish & Game Department at (208)-759-3246 for all inquiries.
+If you decide to come to the reservation of the Shoshone-Paiute Tribes to fish, please contact the Shoshone-Paiute Tribes Fish & Game Department at (208)-759-386 to make all arrangements.
+Anglers are asked to report all efforts and success; Information on size, catch rate, and amount of time spent here is helpful when developing management plans for the reservoirs.

 Angler Success